 We are subjects of this urbanization-globalization era and we are so caught up in this web of convenience that we don’t think about how a plastic water bottle that we use for five minutes will take 700 years to start decomposing.

 With all this said, what we must realize is that we all learn differently, and through different avenues.
 Different people around us need to be communicated with on a personal level with a thorough understanding.
 Forcing a lifestyle on someone is definitely not the way because it simply backfires and makes you an outcast.
 There is that cliche saying, yet so powerful, actions speak louder than words.
 This is what I believe in.
 I believe in being authentic to myself, and genuine with my actions.
 I’ll make the change in my own lifestyle, raise awareness and so on and those around me will change as well.

 Before you go...

 What is a daily ritual you have?

 My mornings are sacred.
-I try not using my cell phone from 6 am to 10 am.
-I wake up at 6 am I work out followed by yoga, strength training, and football drills online with my community of badass women called sisters in sweat.
-I make myself a smoothie bowl or a moong dal dosa, while listening to my favourite podcast (How I Build This - unpacking stories behind some of the world's best known companies; weaving a personal narrative journey about innovators, entrepreneurs and idealists—and the movements they built.), shower, meditate and then start my work day!
+I try not to use my cell phone from 6 am to 10 am.
+I wake up at 6 am I work out followed by yoga, strength training, and football drills online with my community of badass women called Sisters in Sweat.
+I make myself a smoothie bowl or a moong dal dosa while listening to my favorite podcast (How I Build This - unpacking stories behind some of the world's best-known companies; weaving a personal narrative journey about innovators, entrepreneurs, and idealists—and the movements they built.), shower, meditate and then start my work day!

 Three words to describe yourself?